 • Tacrolimus (Prograf)

-If you would like to learn more about drugs that can raise blood sugar levels we suggest our brand new Guide to Managing Diabetes.
+If you would like to learn more about drugs that can raise blood sugar levels we suggest our Guide to Managing Diabetes.
 In addition to a list of drugs, you will find insights into the best diet for diabetes, a variety of non-drug approaches including herbs and spices for better blood sugar control (including cinnamon).

-Even if you do not have diabetes, we think this new guide will provide valuable information about healthy eating habits for everyone.
+Even if you do not have diabetes, we think this guide will provide valuable information about healthy eating habits for everyone.
 Diabetes and pre-diabetes have become epidemic in America.
 We hope our new guide will be helpful in helping people make informed choices to prevent or better deal with this condition.
 Here is a link to the guide.